Bold Orange Is Spring’s Most Saturated — & Must-Try — Color Trend

 Take, for example, the Proenza Schouler spring 2022 show, which included a bold orange monochrome suit or Versace's mesh orange dress, paired with equally citrus accessories.
 Collina Strada also bet big on the citrusy hue with several orange looks, including a dress with a high-low hemline, paired with cargo pants, while Prada and Christian Siriano showed their own versions of the LOD (that’s little orange dress for you).

-For styling the trend, take cues from Valentino’s and Bottega Venetta’s colorblocked looks that paired contrasting shades.
-Meanwhile, Proenza Schouler complemented its suit with a bold blue handbag, while Versace accessorized an orange mini dress with neon green tights and platform heels.
+For styling the trend, take cues from Valentino’s and Bottega Venetta’s colourblocked looks that paired contrasting shades.
+Meanwhile, Proenza Schouler complemented its suit with a bold blue handbag, while Versace accessorised an orange mini dress with neon green tights and platform heels.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.